 This Interdisciplinary Research Centre, which also houses the Open Innovation Hub for Antimicrobial Surfaces, features sophisticated surface sensitive spectroscopic and imaging techniques.
 These allow surfaces to be mapped at the nanoscale level and enables the interaction between technology and biological systems to be studied with precision.
 Our expertise is available to support industry in leveraging this technology to bring forward innovation in the anti-infective surfaces space.

-Our programme also helps to develop, evaluate and validate more standard point of care and PCR based diagnostics.
-Our team offers industry access to world-leading expertise and facilities that support every stage of the product journey, from early-stage concept, through evaluation and regulatory approval, to adoption through our FIND and WHO accredited facility.
+This programme is designed to develop, evaluate and validate novel antigen and molecular based diagnostics.
+Our team offers industry access to world-leading expertise and facilities that support every stage of the product journey, from early-stage concept, through evaluation and regulatory approval.
 We work with industry to assess analytical sensitivity and efficacy in real-world settings, providing valuable insights to accelerate optimal diagnostic deployment.
-Industry partners benefit from a broad diagnostic focus and expertise across a range of platforms including lateral-flow, antibody, antigen, and molecular testing.
+The platform’s industry partners benefit from a broad diagnostic focus and expertise across a range of platforms including lateral-flow, antibody, antigen, and molecular testing.

 For more information or to learn how your business can engage with this platform.

 Head of the Built Environment and Sustainable Technology Research Institute (BEST) in the Faculty of Engineering and Technology at Liverpool John Moores University